pjobsina/SQLMapGUI-Burpsuite-Extension/README.md

 - Controlled test environments
 - Authorized targets only

-This tool is intended strictly for educational purposes and authorized penetration testing.
+This tool is intended strictly for educational purposes only.

 ## References